-Additional background and selected work at https://v-rossum.com
+Additional background and selected publications are available at https://v-rossum.com

 | Werner van Rossum | Points |